Note: updated in November 2022.

 Not every breastfeeding journey will look the same, nor will it always come naturally.
 Here are a few tips to keep in mind when preparing for or beginning your breastfeeding journey:

-- Be determined and patient with yourself and your baby.
+- Be patient with yourself and your baby.

 - Apply for a breast pump through your health insurance.